-Labour is often regarded as one of the biggest expenses in running a business, alongside cost of goods and utilities.
-For industries that rely heavily on high staffing numbers, such as hospitality, it is particularly important that managers are not only rostering staff to meet labour budgets and KPIs, but also take control to enforce the roster.
+Labor is often regarded as one of the biggest expenses in running a business, alongside the cost of goods and utilities.
+For industries that rely heavily on high staffing numbers, such as hospitality, it is particularly important that managers are not only creating schedules to meet labor budgets and KPIs but also take control to enforce the schedule.

 Unfortunately, when time theft is left unchecked it can cause unexpected additional costs, including reduced staff productivity, profitability, and can negatively impact staff who do the right thing.

 A team of 30 employees working five days a week could rack up an additional 50 hours/ month in misappropriated time.
-This could end up costing the business approximately $914/ month, and over $10,972/ year (based on minimum wage 2017).
+This could end up costing the business approximately $362.50/ month, and over $4350/ year (based on the average federal minimum wage for 2017).

 How to eliminate time theft?

 While most employers would like to believe that their staff is honest and trustworthy when filling out their timesheets, there are unfortunately a few who ruin it for everyone.
 Systems such as paper timesheets, excel spreadsheets, or outdated Bundy clocks, are highly susceptible to allowing time theft in a business.
 They fail to accurately track staff attendance due to their lack of verification and functionality.
 This is because there is no way to confirm that staff finished and started when they say they did, or that they were, in fact, the ones who signed off their timesheet in the first place.

 Using a cloud based time and attendance system is the only way to ensure accurate staff attendance records, verify that the correct staff member finished at the correct time, and ensure staff is not overpaid for work that wasn’t completed.